Gipetto/site/_posts/2020-07-05-ipv6-with-ubiquiti-edgerouter-er8-on-att.md

 # … make changes as outlined below

-# commit the changes for them to take effect, saved changes are
+# commit the changes for them to take effect, changes are
 # not permanent until they're saved
 commit

-# save the changes so that they're saved in the config file.
+# save so that changes are persisted in the config file.
 # this makes the changes permanent.
 save